Wakefield's Daily Tips

 Use variable names that make sense, but do not end names with an underscore and avoid the following (which may work locally but not online).

-class, core, frameN (the current frame number), image (except as an image component name), index, Length, list, Object, Number, round, sound, Symbol, t (the current time relative to the start of the routine), thisTrial, trials (except as a loop name), util, visual.
+class, core, frameN (the current frame number), image (except as an image component name), index, Length, list, location, Object, Number, resources, round, sound, Symbol, t (the current time relative to the start of the routine), thisTrial, trials (except as a loop name), util, visual.

 When debugging, print statements can be very helpful to track down errors or unexpected behaviour.